JarvusInnovations/jarvus-ace/README.md

 errors if your application uses the modern toolkit.
 A solution to this issue may be to move these field components to their own repo with framework and toolkit specific branches.
 For now, if you wish to use the jarvus-ace component with the modern toolkit, delete the files in the src/ace/field directory and you should be able to build successfully.

-* I am so far unable to figure out how to change back to the default keyboardHandler after changing to the vim or emacs keyboard handler.
-The ACE kitchen sink does it so I need to examine that code to discover how it is done.

 * Test/adapt for compatibility with Ext JS 5? maybe...